By: Ryan Litwiller on July 28th, 2021

 Once you are aware of your levels, you can take a few steps to decrease or increase your humidity level.

-“Use exhaust fans while cooking and bathing or open a window to exchange fresh, drier air,” Apartment Therapy writes.
+“Use exhaust fans while cooking and bathing or open a window to exchange fresh, drier air,” according to Apartment Therapy.
 “Reduce the amount of water introduced into the home by cooking with covered pots; taking cooler, shorter showers; venting clothes dryers directly to the outside; and reduce the number of plants in the home.”

-Also consider updating the insulation in your home to prevent unwanted moisture from easily entering and moving throughout your home, increasing the humidity in the process.
+Also consider updating the insulation in your home to prevent unwanted moisture from easily entering it and moving around, increasing the humidity in the process.

 Use a portable humidifier only when the heater is on and only in rooms with open doors so excess moisture buildup doesn't occur.